sap-tutorials/Tutorials/tutorials/iotae-comp-thingmodeler0/iotae-comp-thingmodeler0.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Open SAP IoT Application Enablement Thing Modeler)] You should have access to SAP IoT Explore tenant on SAP Cloud Platform.
+[ACCORDION-BEGIN [Step 1: ](Open SAP IoT Application Enablement Thing Modeler)] You should have access to the `sap-iotaehandson2` tenant on SAP Cloud Platform.
 It is in limited availability as of now - primarily available to participants of SAP's face to face events.

-Open https://sap-iotaeexplore.iot-sap.cfapps.eu10.hana.ondemand.com/launchpage/#Shell-home in the web browser.
+Open https://sap-iotaehandson2.iot-sap.cfapps.eu10.hana.ondemand.com/launchpage/ in the web browser.
+Use the user id provided to you and not your email address to login.

-Click on **IoT Thing Modeler** to scroll to a group of Thing Modeler applications.

 ![Thing Modeler](iotaecomptm0010.jpg)